 Providing quality content will position you as a knowledgeable, valuable partner, not just another face in the supplier crowd ready to spit out a price quote.
 And you’ll make yourself even more valuable to customers if you go beyond basic blog posts and provide them with educational long-form content, such as eBooks and helpful guides.

 You can’t stand out if you’re invisible.
-You have to show up in internet search results if you expect new clients to discover you.
+You have to show up on internet search engine result pages if you expect new clients to discover you.
 Smart search engine marketing tactics, like SEO and SEM, increase the likelihood that potential buyers will find your website and engage with your content.
-And, as we just discussed in the last section, content is king.
+And, as we just discussed in the last section, content is queen.

 Remember those early days when websites had sparkles and dancing hamsters and funky music?
 The internet was a very different place then, and websites were largely a matter of vanity and novelty.
 Not so anymore.
 The internet means business, and if you want to stand out, flashy, useless features aren’t going to cut it.